teeman60/studious/README.md

 - Persistence of chat messages to backend (currently there's just an array of messages displayed on screen which clears on page refresh)

+## To Launch This Application:

+** You'd need 3 terminals open

+- Fork this repo
+- cd into server, run bundle install
+- start the rails server by running rails s
+- cd into client in a different terminal, run npm install
+- run npm start.
+Type 'Y' in the prompt that follows
+- cd into chat in a third terminal, run 'node server.js'
+- You are now in the application and can navigate as you wish

+## Tech Stack

+- React js
+- Ruby on Rails
+- Node js
+- Socket.io
+- SQLite
+- Bootstrap
+- Material UI

 By: Taiye Salami, 2020